2025 World Athletics Championships – Women's 100 metres: Summary

 After taking silver in the Olympics, defending champion Sha'Carri Richardson's 2025 season was more dominated by off-track drama than on-track results.
 With a bye, she didn't need to demonstrate her fitness in early season races.
 The world leader was Melissa Jefferson-Wooden who ran off a series of sub 10.8 performances topped off by her 10.65 at the US Championships which tied her for #5 of all time.
 Her closest challenger looked to be Olympic Champion Julien Alfred, who would have had an undefeated season save her loss to Jefferson-Wooden at the Prefontaine Classic.

 In the first three heats, only Jefferson-Wooden dipped under 11 seconds.
 In the fourth heat, Alfred ran a 10.93 as the fastest qualifier.
 Daryll Neita was the only other one under 11 seconds.
 She would, however, not get out of the semis, finishing fourth in the first semi behind now Masters athlete Marie Josée Ta Lou-Smith, Shericka Jackson (who was also tied for #5 all time) and Richardson's season best 11.00.
 Alfred dominated the second semi with another 10.93 ahead of another Masters athlete, five time champion Shelly-Ann Fraser-Pryce (#3 all time) making her eighth World Championship final.
 Then Jefferson-Wooden blew apart the third semi final with a 10.73, ahead of Tina Clayton's 10.90 and final time qualifier Dina Asher-Smith.
 With Alfred and Ta Lou-Smith tied for #9 on the all-time list, the final would feature six of the top ten fastest women of all time.

 In the final, Jefferson-Wooden was out fast.
 Only Clayton seemed in a position to challenge, Jefferson-Wooden stayed focused on the finish line separating from the field.
 Clearly behind them, Alfred won the battle for third finishing .04 ahead of Jackson, while Richardson's season best 10.94 was only good enough for fifth.

 Jefferson-Wooden's personal best 10.61 moved her past Carmelita Jeter into sole possession of the #4 time ever, breaking Richardson's Championship Record.
 Clayton's 10.76 moved her to a tie for #15 of all time.
-At 21, she is the youngest medalist in the history of the event.
+At 21, she is one of the youngest medalist in the history of the event.